isomerpages/gb-assist/pages/solutionrepo/solution1150.md

 N.A. for non-SMEs

 #### Things to Note
+9-11.7mm Line Rope
+Ingress Protection: IP54
+Descent method: Gravity feed with manual brake Secondary lock out feature (hands free)
+Max Working Load of 400lb
+Battery and charger included
+Maintenance cost not supported

-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Minimum 30% ordinary shares held by Singaporean/PR.
+No change in vendor allowed

 #### Contact Information
-Company Name:Rockbell International Software Pte Ltd <br>Web URL: www.rockbell.sg <br>Contact Hotline: 64697720 <br>Contact Email: sales@rockbell.com.sg <br>
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.